 - More powerful.
 Hosting companies can give you more bandwidth and computing power.

 - Lower cost.
-While more expensive than shared hosting - running between $25 to $75 per month depending on the power and hosting company - virtual private servers are much less costly than a dedicated server (discussed below).
+While more expensive than shared hosting, virtual private servers are much less costly than a dedicated server (discussed below).

 - Higher level of tech savvy required.
 While most hosting companies will provide support for VPS, there can be a lot more "moving parts" that need to be managed.